-REEL 1 Background in Rhondda, Wales, 1915-1936: family; education; employment; applying to enlist in Palestine Police, end 1936.
-Recollections of period as policeman with Palestine Police in Palestine, 1937-1938: training at Mount Scopus; first posting to Haifa, 1937; character of the in-lying picket at Haifa; shooting of Jewish policeman in Haifa Souk, 1937; effects of bombings in Melon Market in Haifa, 1938; ambush during arms search of Tamra village, 1938.
-Recollections of period as NCO with Palestine Police in Palestine, 1938-1948: promotion to sergeant, 1938; posting to Gaza, 1939; conditions on board ships carrying illegal Jewish immigrants at Gaza; transfer to Beersheeba; lack of effect of outbreak of Second World War, 9/1939; leave camp at Famagusta in Cyprus, 1940.
+REEL 1 Background in Rhondda Valley, GB, 1915-1936: family; education; employment; applying to join Palestine Police Force, 1936.
+Recollections of period as policeman with Palestine Police Force in Palestine, 1937-1938: training at Palestine Police Force Depot, Mount Scopus; first posting to Haifa, 1937; character of the in-lying picket at Haifa; shooting of Jewish policeman in Haifa Souk, 1937; effects of bombings in Melon Market in Haifa, 1938; ambush during arms search of Tamra village, 1938.
+Recollections of period as NCO with Palestine Police in Palestine, 1938-1948: promotion to sergeant, 1938; posting to Gaza, 1939; conditions on board ships carrying illegal Jewish immigrants at Gaza; transfer to Beersheeba; lack of effect of outbreak of Second World War, 3/9/1939; leave camp at Famagusta in Cyprus, 1940.

-REEL 3 Continues: fraternising with Arabs in Hebron; performance of Jews and Arabs in Palestine Police; reasons why he did not volunteer for service in Malaya and Kenya, 1948; opinion of role of Palestine Police; reasons for entering Jerusalem Souk unarmed; attending Arab mayor's feast for King Abdullah in Hebron.
+REEL 3 Continues: fraternising with Arabs in Hebron; performance of Jewish and Arab policemen in Palestine Police Force; reasons why he did not volunteer for service in Malaya or Kenya, 1948; opinion of role of Palestine Police Force; reasons for entering Jerusalem Souk unarmed; attending Arab mayor's feast for King Abdullah in Hebron.